 Dalits and Adivasi face human rights violations, mistreatment, (sexual) abuse and other atrocities.
 They have little knowledge of their rights nor the skills to defend them.

-We, along with our local partners focus on promoting equality and inclusion of Dalits, Adivasi and religious minorities.
-We facilitate dialogue and inter-group action to bridge the historical divides between people of different caste, ethnicity and religion.
+We, along with our 9 local partners focus on promoting equality and inclusion of Dalits, Adivasi and religious minorities.
+We facilitate dialogue and inter-group action to bridge the historical divides between people from different castes, ethnicities and religions.
 We do this through:

 Promoting peaceful coexistence